-A texture pack that works with Seus PTGI shaders and support its Raytracing features for more realistic graphics.
+A texture pack that works with free Seus PTGI shaders and support its Raytracing features for more realistic graphics.

 Realism Mats texture pack is now known as the best, most stunning, and overall most realistic texture pack made for Minecraft.
 Realism Mats texture pack completely re-does most of the previous textures in Minecraft and produces astonishingly beautiful results.
 Through illustration and modeling software such as 3DS Max, Mudbox, and Photoshop, the developer has managed to fully take advantage of the current powerful graphics cards, as well as the 1024x resolution textures.
 It is evident that the majority of the texture pack’s success is due to the incredible lengths of hard work the creator has invested.

 The texture pack utilizes top of the line technologies and requires free SEUS PTGI shaders, which all need to be fully managed by the user’s PC to be on the receiving end of a realistic, and immersive experience.
 Therefore, the texture pack has been specifically made only available for players on the Minecraft Java Edition 1.12.2 / 1.14.4 / 1.15.2 / 1.16 / 1.17 / 1.18, as consoles simply aren’t equipped with hardware capable of running such an intensive texture pack but the creator is already working on a new version to support the upcoming Minecraft with RTX.

 If you’re seeking to purchase this you would have to contribute to the project on Patreon by joining the Diamond Supporter tier ($8), which is incredibly inexpensive considering the realistic experience you’ll have to yourself in return.